RedKarim/localChatbotLama3/README.md

-# Local CV Chatbot with Llama 2
+# Local CV Chatbot with Llama 3

-A local chatbot that uses Llama 2 (via Ollama) to answer questions about your CV/resume.
+A local chatbot that uses Llama to answer questions about your CV/resume.
 This application provides an intuitive chat interface where you can ask questions about your CV and get AI-powered responses.

 ## Features

-- 🤖 Powered by Llama 2 (3.2) running locally through Ollama
+- 🤖 Powered by Llama 3.2 running locally through Ollama
 - 💬 Interactive chat interface built with Gradio
 - 📄 Automatic PDF parsing of your CV
 - 🔒 Completely local - your CV data never leaves your computer